dedickinson/community/tutorials/deploy-dependency-track/index.md

 The Cloud Run version is a quick demo approach that uses an embedded H2 database.
-The recommended [Dependency Track resources]([https://docs.dependencytrack.org/getting-started/deploy-docker/]) are also rather hefty with the API Server looking for 4 CPU cores and 16GB RAM - exceeding what we can get from Cloud Run.
+The recommended [Dependency Track resources]([https://docs.dependencytrack.org/getting-started/deploy-docker/]) are rather hefty with the API Server looking for 4 CPU cores and 16GB RAM - exceeding what we can get from Cloud Run.

 For a more substantial approach, this pathway configures the system to run in